 Overall, I am glad I went, but don’t think I would go again.
 If you have your heart set on visiting the pink lakes in Mexico then I don’t want to crush your dreams, but think carefully about other things you may prefer to do instead.

-Have you visited the pink lakes?
+Have you visited the pink lakes in Mexico?
+Or perhaps the pink lakes in Australia?
 What did you think, was it worth the trip?
 I’d love to hear your opinions, just add a comment below.

 Prepare for your trip to Mexico with these top picks from Amazon:

 Price: $17.31Was: $29.99

 Price: $71.35Was: $80.00

 Price: $8.18Was: $8.99